ErikBuis/python-utils/guides/WSL.md

 # Installation
 To install WSL and CUDA on Windows, follow the steps below:
-1. First download and install the appropriate NVIDIA driver for GPU support from [here](https://www.nvidia.com/Download/index.aspx).
+1. First ***update your NVIDIA driver*** if it is not on the latest version already.
+Note that you most likely already have the most up-to-date drivers installed if you update your system regularly, so in most cases you won't have to do anything!
+If you want to be sure you have the latest driver, you should download and install the appropriate GPU driver from [here](https://www.nvidia.com/Download/index.aspx).
 You can view your GPU's name by going to the Task Manager app and opening the `Performance > GPU` panel.
 Note that you must only install this driver and only on Windows.
-Do not install any Linux drivers after installing WSL, because this will overwrite the WSL NVIDIA driver.
+Do not install any Linux drivers after installing WSL, because this will overwrite the WSL NVIDIA driver!
-2. Now install WSL.
+2. Now ***install WSL***.
 For future reference, this part of the tutorial is based on [this](https://docs.microsoft.com/en-us/windows/wsl/install) webpage (you don't have to look at this page unless the below commands fail to execute).
 Start by opening the Windows PowerShell and enter:
     ```powershell
     wsl --status
     ```